National Grid Reference (NGR): NO 51310 16830, map

-This building, known as Canmore, located opposite St. James' Catholic Church, houses the Catholic Centre for the University of St Andrews.
-Within the building is St. Margaret's Chapel, which is used as a place of worship by the Catholic society.
+This building, known as Canmore, is opposite St. James' Catholic Church, and houses the Catholic Centre for the University of St Andrews.
+In the building is St. Margaret's Chapel, which is used as a place of worship by the Catholic society of the University.

 St. Margaret's Chapel